Troubleshooting task scheduler issues

 - Use mail server authentication to send data transfer results.

-These settings wonāt work in scheduled tasks by default.
-You can switch to OS-specific encryption to fix this.
-This method doesnāt use the Master password, so itās slightly less secure.
+OS-specific encryption and Automation (console) mode don’t use the Master password, so they are less secure.
 Credentials are still encrypted but could be at risk if someone gets access to your computer.

 - Go to Preferences -> General -> Security.